ShiLab-Bioinformatics/ShiLab-Bioinformatics.github.io/Microbiology-tools-and-DB/README.md

 2.Create a new M3 account
 ----------------------
-Every user of the mirobiology tools and databases in the M3 computer cluster needs their own M3 account.
+Every user of the microbiology tools and databases in the M3 computer cluster needs their own M3 account.
 You can create an M3 account using this website:
   [Create an M3 account](https://hpc.erc.monash.edu.au/karaage/aafbootstrap).
 You need to login using your Monash account before you can create an M3 account on this webpage.